JieGao9797/SkyShield/README.md

 This setting is motivated by the safety-critical nature of low-altitude flight.
 In human-scale urban airspace, thin geometry, vegetation, occlusion, cluttered corridors, dynamic actors, and frame-wise changing UAV attitude can directly determine whether the forward space is traversable.
 SkyShield therefore studies occupancy not merely as a perception target, but as a safety interface between high-level UAV autonomy and physical flight.

-The repository will provide the SkyShield benchmark, the KAR-mIoU safety-aware evaluation metric, and the SkyOcc reference baseline.
-Code and dataset will be released publicly.
+The repository provides the SkyShield benchmark, the KAR-mIoU safety-aware evaluation metric, and the SkyOcc reference baseline.
+The dataset is currently available upon request for academic and non-commercial research through a Google request form.
+The code will be released publicly.

 ---